Collabify/Collabify_Backend/README.md

 ### logger.js
 This is the config file for the logger.
 Feel free to change it if you have improvements.

+### mocks.js
+This module contains mock data for each of the models, which can be used as a placeholder until more complete functionality is implemented.

 ### routes.js
 As the name suggests, all of the routes are defined here.
 Basically this module will just define the routes and hands it off to the correct controller.